Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Information-Lookup.md

 - **[Directed Routing](?path=docs/Resources/Guides/Directed-Routing.md):** sending the request to a network based on card brand, function or type

 <!-- theme: info -->
-> Card details can be returned as part of a tokens or charges request if enabled in Merchant Boarding and Configuration.
+> Card meta data can be returned as part of a [tokens](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) or [charges](?path=docs/Resources/API-Documents/Payments/Charges.md) request if enabled in Merchant Configuration and Boarding.
 Please contacnt your account representative for more information.

 ---